 MKT 382 Advertising and Marketing Communication.
-(3) F, S
+(3) fall and spring

 Introduction for nonbusiness majors to the communication process within marketing and advertising.
 Creation and presentation of an ad campaign.
 Not open to business majors.
 Prerequisites: junior or senior standing; 2.00 ASU GPA.